On comass and stable systolic inequalities: Systolic inequalities

 Divide inequality (\ref{e:s2}) by $\mathrm{vol}(M,g)$ and multiply by the product of $\mathrm{stsys}_p (M,g) = \lambda_1(\mathsf{L}_p(M))$ and $\mathrm{stsys}_p (M,g) = \lambda_1(\mathsf{L}_{n-p}(M))$, to obtain

 by the definition of $\Gamma_b$. \end{proof}

+\begin{remark} The constant $\Gamma_b$ is a modification of the Hermite constant $\gamma_b$.
+The modification is needed to take into account non-Euclidean normed spaces that arise naturally on cohomology groups.

-\begin{remark} The constants $\Gamma_b$ are not bounded by a linear function of the Betti number, since Banaszczyk \cite[Corollary 2]{WB} only proves $\Gamma_b \leq C( b (1+\log b))$ for some constant $C$.
+The constants $\Gamma_b$ are not known to be a linear function of the Betti number, since Banaszczyk \cite[Corollary 2]{WB} only proves $\Gamma_b \leq C( b (1+\log b))$ for some constant $C$.
 But in a pair of complementary dimensions, as in Theorem \ref{t:s2}, by using the $L^2$ norm on harmonic forms, one can reduce everything to lattices in Euclidean space, thereby replacing $\Gamma_b$ by the Hermite constant $\gamma_b$ in the general case \cite[Proposition 6]{JH} or by the Berg\'e-Martinet constant $\gamma^\prime_b$ in the $(1,n-1)$ case \cite{BK}.
 The Hermite and Berg\'e-Martinet constants satisfy $\gamma_b^\prime \leq \gamma_b \leq \frac 32 b$ for $b\geq 2$ \cite[(5.3.4)]{MK}. \end{remark}

 The next result extends the main result in \cite{GHK} for $p=2$ to arbitrary $p$.
+The reference \cite{MB} gives necessary and sufficient conditions for inequalities of this type.

 \begin{theorem} Let $M$ be a compact orientable manifold of dimension $mp$ whose fundamental cohomology class can be expressed as a product of cohomology classes of degree $p$.
 Then for all Riemannian metrics $g$ on $M$,